 Very exceptionally, applicants may seek a place for their child in a higher age group than their usual age group, for example if the child is gifted or talented.
 Parents/carers considering requesting admission to a higher age group should contact the school and the home local authority at an early stage to discuss their intentions and what the best approach might be.
-The request must be put in writing, addressed to the headteacher of the school, together with any supporting evidence that the parent/carer wishes to be taken into account.
-The Governing Body will make decisions on such requests on the basis of the circumstances of each case and in the best interests of the child concerned.
+The request must be put in writing, addressed to the Head of School, together with any supporting evidence that the parent/carer wishes to be taken into account.
+The Trust will make decisions on such requests on the basis of the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of the criteria set out in (c) above.

-In order for the request to be considered prior to the normal admissions round, the request must be received by 15th January 2024.
+In order for the request to be considered prior to the normal admissions round, the request must be received by 31st October 2024.
 If the request is approved, wherever possible you should submit an application as part of the normal admissions round, for the year group it has been agreed is the most appropriate for the child.
 Parents/carers should make it clear in their application that an application out of usual year group has been agreed.
 The application will then be considered in accordance with this admissions policy.
-The Governing Body will not give the application lower priority on the basis that the child is being admitted out of their normal age group.
+The Trust will not give the application lower priority on the basis

+$^{^{8}}$ as the date of birth will fall outside the normal date of birth range for the required admissions round that the child is being admitted out of their normal age group.
 If the request is rejected, you should apply in the usual way for your child to join their correct age group.
-Should parents/carers disagree with a decision to refuse their request, they should put their complaint in writing and follow the Governing Body's complaints policy.
+Should parents/carers disagree with a decision to refuse their request, they should put their complaint in writing and follow the Trust's Complaints Policy and Procedures.